fmniloyuk/second_life/README.md

 ## 2. Baton.
-To play the game, players are given a free Apprentice Baton, which is worn when selected from lnventory.
-50 free Apprentice Energy Boost Charges are also included.
+1. To play the game, players are given a free Apprentice Baton,
+2. 50 free Apprentice Energy Boost Charges are also included.
-On touching any baton, the Music Stand detects whether the owner has purchased an Energy Boost Charge, if no purchase then the countdown is a full 176 seconds before payout and reward (88 x2).
+3. On touching any baton, the Music Stand detects whether the owner has purchased an Energy Boost Charge,
+4. if no purchase then the countdown is a full 176 seconds before payout and reward (88 x2).
-An avatar should be no more than 30 metors awny from a Music Stand when clicking the Baton.
+5. An avatar should be no more than 30 metors awny from a Music Stand when clicking the Baton.
-Each time the Baton is first clicked the following message should appear;- "You have clicked your Baton, please wait and see what your rewards will bs... .."
+6. Each time the Baton is first clicked the following message should appear;- "You have clicked your Baton, please wait and see what your rewards will bs... .."
-If an avatar clicks the Baton while the countdoirun is in progress "Your Baton is in use. please wait a moment........"
+7. If an avatar clicks the Baton while the countdoirun is in progress "Your Baton is in use. please wait a moment........"
 Note - the baton should show the countdown to payout and reward, not lhe Music Stand.